 FUND NATURE values, protects, and restores nature globally (Valorem, Protege, Restitue).
 It does so by creating, structuring, and marketing new forms of financing mechanisms to unlock and allocate financial capital for nature.
 Fund Nature supports the United Nations Decade on Ecosystem Restoration and Decade on Ocean Science. #fundnature @fund_nature

-Fund Nature is co-organising Rainforest Finance Day as part of the pre-COP27 at the UNFCCC.
+Fund Nature is co-organising Rainforest Finance Day as part of the COP27 in Egypt.

-The Rainforest Finance Day aims to offer business, finance and governments solutions to accelerate our finance to reverse deforestation.
+The Rainforest Finance Day aims to offer business, finance and governments solutions to accelerate our finance to reverse deforestation at speed and scale.

 We fully support the UN Decade on Restoration and as such support its manifesto.
 "The 2030 Agenda for Sustainable Development seeks to end poverty, conserve biodiversity, combat climate change and improve livelihoods for everyone, everywhere.
 These objectives, encapsulated in 17 Sustainable Development Goals (SDGs) are unlikely to be met unless ecosystem degradation is stopped and ecosystem restoration is undertaken at the immense scale of hundreds of millions of hectares globally.
 Currently, there is insufficient political support and technical capacity in both the public and private sectors to invest in the many hundreds of thousands of ecosystem restoration initiatives worldwide that are needed to achieve restoration at such a scale."
 Find out more >>